BlumenthalJD/dirtRoad/README.md

 # dirtRoad
-Allows users to track and upload offroad trails as well as view others' uploadas in their area.
+Allows users to track and upload offroad trails as well as view others' uploads in their area.